What Is an SRN (and How Is It Different From a HIN)?

 A one-off share sale lets you sell issuer-sponsored shares without opening a trading account or using a full-service broker — perfect for casual or one-time sellers.

 Unbroker specialises in one-off share sales — no trading account, no upsells, and no ongoing fees.
 We're built for people who just want to sell and move on.
-For a detailed comparison click here.
+For a detailed comparison, click here.

-Most share sales settle within three business days — including ID verification, trade execution, and payment.
-Ubroker offers same-day sale and settlement, enabling you to recieve your funds one business day after the sale.
+Most share sales settle within one to three business days — including ID verification, trade execution, and payment.
+Unbroker offers same-day sale and settlement, enabling you to receive your funds one business day after the sale.
+For more information on sales and settlement timelines, click here.

 Yes — if you have your SRN and ID, you can sell issuer-sponsored shares through Unbroker without logging into the registry.
+Click here for more information.

 Yes — if the shares are registered in the company’s name, they can be sold through Unbroker with the proper documentation and ASIC verification.
+Click here to see our full guide on selling shares held company.

-Yes — if the shares are registered in the name of your trust or SMSF, you can sell them through Unbroker by providing the deed, trustee ID, and other required documents.
+Yes — if the shares are registered in the name of your trust or SMSF, you can sell them through Unbroker by providing the deed, trustees ID and any supporting documents.
+To learn more, see our full guide on selling shares held by a family trust or SMSF here.

 Yes — if your ESS shares are issuer-sponsored and registered in your name, you can sell them through Unbroker without needing a trading account.
+For more information on selling shares from an ESS, click here.

-Yes — as an overseas resident, you can sell issuer-sponsored shares through Unbroker by posting original certified ID and a signed authority form.
+Yes — as an overseas resident, you can sell issuer-sponsored shares through Unbroker by posting original certified ID.
+For more information on our international ID requirements, click here.

 We’re required by law to verify the identity of each registered shareholder before processing a sale — it helps prevent fraud and ensures compliance with ASIC and anti-money laundering regulations.
-For more information on ID verification click here.
+For more information on ID verification, click here.

 Your SRN is usually found on a holding statement or letter from the share registry — it’s required to sell issuer-sponsored shares through Unbroker.
+For more information about what an SRN is, click here.

 Yes — as long as you're using a licensed and compliant provider like Unbroker.
 We verify all sales, protect your information, and never ask for upfront payments.
+For more details on how Unbroker keeps your transactions secure, click here.

 Yes — as a parent or legal guardian, you can authorise the sale of shares held by a minor by providing certified ID and signing an authority form.

 Yes — as long as your IPO shares are issuer-sponsored and no longer subject to escrow, you can sell them through Unbroker without needing a trading account.
+To get started today, click here.

 If you’ve lost your holding statement, you’ll need to contact the share registry to request a replacement.
 Once you have your SRN, you can sell your shares through Unbroker.

 Yes — as long as you can provide certified evidence of the name change (e.g. marriage certificate or name change certificate), Unbroker can help process your share sale.
+For more information, see our full guide on selling shares when your name has changed here.

 Yes — you don’t need a TFN to sell your shares through Unbroker.